 FM 7-8 The Infantry Rifle Platoon and Squad.
 The non-Ranger Bible of SUT.
 Get the 1992 edition.
 The new, differently numbered one from 2003 is ridiculously long and focuses as much on vehicle convoy operations in Strykers as it does on SUT.
 While it’s certainly useful to have, and know, the 1992 edition, if you don’t have a Ranger Handbook, is more user-friendly and will fit in the cargo pocket of a pair of BDU or ACU trousers.

-Nagl, John, LTC; Eating Soup with a Spoon.
+Nagl, John, LTC; Eating Soup with a Knife.
 This is a discussion of the counter-insurgency efforts of the British Army in Malaysia and the U.S. Army in Vietnam.
 I have the newer, paperback edition, which discusses some of the efforts that the author’s unit made in Iraq to transition from a conventional force armor unit to performing unconventional, COIN operations.
 Good read.

 Mao Tse-Tung on Guerrilla Warfare; Samuel Griffith translation.
 Mao is, in most circles, considered the quintessential resource on successful guerrilla operations.
 While, like much Oriental literature, it can talk around a subject in a very obtuse manner, it’s worth reading several times, slowly, and contemplating what he is saying, to fully grasp the understanding.